Practical 4: Verilog Modules

 -

 At a few points during this lab, we will directly instruct you to add, commit, and push files to git.
 You are encouraged to do that more often than we tell you to show "iteration" on your worksheet.
-(See "Turning it In" section at the bottom of this page for details.)

 -

 As you write code, especially test bench code, use comments to explain the details of any complicated operations or reasons for the code you wrote.
-Documenting your code is important so others can understand it!
+Documenting your code is important so others can understand it.

 -